 The City shall determine whether the onsite facility shall be constructed.
 If the onsite facility is constructed, the development shall be eligible for a credit against Storm and Surface Water System Development Charges, as provided in City ordinance.
 On-site facilities shall be constructed when any of the following conditions exist:

-Response: The submitted plans and drainage calculations provide on-site flow control (detention) as mandated in the City of Tualatin and CWS standards.
+Response: The submitted plans and drainage calculations provide on-site detention design.